Landscaping - Riding Lawn Mowers

-If it is unavoidable that you have to stop on a slope, chock in the front and back of a "drive" wheel to prevent the mower moving unexpectedly.
+If you cannot avoid stopping on a slope, place chocks in front and behind a "drive" wheel to prevent the mower from moving unexpectedly.

 - Do not use mower on a very steep slope.
 The mower may tip or roll over, causing serious injury.

 - Do not leave mower on a slope.

 - Do not stop or start suddenly when going uphill or downhill.